leverdeterre/shakeMyApps-appScan-blog/_posts/2022-09-26-schemes-database.md

 ---
-title: "AppScan Schemes Database "
+title: "AppStore schemes database"
-description: iOS URL Schemes analysis
+description: AppScan has computed all the scanned data to build the first URL schemes database
-permalink: appscan-database-url-schemes-analysis.html
+permalink: appscan-appstore-database-url-schemes-analysis.html
 categories:
   - AppStore
   - AppScan